Find Trade Colleges

 Read full report on Allied Health & Medical Assisting Services at Frederick Community College

-Montgomery County Community College did quite well in this year’s ranking of the best places for allied health and medical assisting services students to get a undergraduate certificate.
-It came in at #11 on the list.
-Located in the suburb of Blue Bell, Montco is a public college with a medium-sized student population.
+Montgomery County Community College came in at #11 in this year’s edition of the Best Value Allied Health Services Undergraduate Certificate Schools in the Middle Atlantic Region ranking.
+Located in the large suburb of Blue Bell, Montco is a public school with a medium-sized student population.

-The average tuition and fees for an out-of-state undergraduate student at Montco are $14,970 a year.
-While working on their Undergraduate Certificate, medical assisting majors at Montco accumulate an average of around $13,290 in student debt.
+The average tuition and fees for an out-of-state undergraduate student at Montco are $15,390 a year.
+After completing their Undergraduate Certificate, medical assisting graduates from Montco carry an average student debtload of $11,612.

 These are some additional schools worth mentioning that are also great but just didn't quite make the cut to earn our top Best Value Allied Health Services Undergraduate Certificate Schools in the Middle Atlantic Region award.